 And we know that there's damning information in those FISA applications.

-I'll quote the Grassley Graham memo, the the bulk of information in the FISA applications came from that Hillary Clinton paid for Russian dossier with lies, and it was also disseminated to the public, and we also know that the fix was in even Paige and Strck threw it right on the desk of Loretta Lynch that they rigged the investigation into Hillary's email server and obvious obstruction of justice.
+Even Paige and Strzok threw it right on the desk of Loretta Lynch that they rigged the investigation into Hillary's email server and obvious obstruction of justice.

-Um when we get the gang of eight, those FISA applications, those five buckets that I always talk about, then there's going to be a new narrative in this country.
+When we get the gang of eight, those FISA applications, those five buckets that I always talk about, then there's going to be a new narrative in this country.

-You're you're keenly aware of it as well.
+You're keenly aware of it as well.

 And that's the abuse of power that took place and the effort to undermine a duly elected president.